 In those years, so many exciting changes happen.
-You leave high school, go on to college or sixth form, then onto university, or may be you go straight into your career.
-All of which leave you with countless memories that you have shared along side friendships and relationships, that you have gained along the way.
+You leave high school, go on to college or sixth form, then onto university, or maybe you go straight into your career.
+All of it leaves you with countless memories that you have shared along side friendships and relationships, that you have gained along the way.
 It is meant to be where you discover yourself and the world around you.
 Travel, explore, experience everything that you have be longing to do since a young age, as you now have that independency to do as you please.

 So what happens when you don’t get those chances?